France reenters medical marijuana industry after more than a half-century hiatus – a cannabis historian explains

 Trading recommendations

 From the technical point of view, the trend on the EUR/USD currency pair on the hourly time frame is bearish.
-The price still forms a wide corridor, and the MACD indicator has become inactive, but there is divergence towards sales.
-Under such market conditions, sell deals can be considered from the resistance level of 1.0611, but only after the additional confirmation.
-A price move above 1.0611 will change the priority.
-Buy trades are best to look for on intraday time frames from the support level of 1.0573 or the lower border of the flat, but only with confirmation and short targets.
+At the moment, the price is trading below the moving averages, and the MACD indicator is in the negative zone.
+Still, divergence is already observed on several timeframes.
+Under such market conditions, sell deals can be considered from the resistance level of 1.0185, but only after the additional confirmation.
+Buy trades are best to look for on intraday time frames from the support level of 1.0000, but only with confirmation and short targets.

 EUR/USD